Ethiopian PM: Eritrean troops to leave Tigray | DW | 26.03.2021

 Abiy sent troops into Tigray on November 4, after accusing the Tigray People's Liberation Front (TPLF) of attacking an Ethiopian military camp.

 The TPLF was once the dominant party in Ethiopia and carried out an extended war with neighboring Eritrea.
-Abiy in 2018 brokered a peace deal with Asmara, an act for which he won the Nobel Peace Prize.
+Abiy brokered a peace deal with Asmara in 2018, an act for which he won the Nobel Peace Prize.

 Abiy has since been accused of siding with Eritrean forces to pursue the now fugitive leaders of the TPLF.

-Witnesses claim that Eritrean troops were present in Tigray from the start of the conflict, contradicting Abiy's account.
+Witnesses have claimed that Eritrean troops were present in Tigray from the start of the conflict, contradicting Abiy's account.

 Amnesty International and Human Rights Watch have both accused Eritrean soldiers of carrying out a massacre of hundreds of Tigrayans in the town of Axum.